 A River2D model was used to assess the competence of various flows to initiate bed material mobilization under baseline conditions.
-Bed shear stresses computed in the model were compared against critical shear stress, using a Shields dimensionless shear stress value of 0.047, to determine competent flow conditions.
-The model results indicated that the river bed material would be largely immobile at a flow of 2,500 m/s (Project turbine capacity), suggesting that peak flow changes in the range of 2,300 to 2,500 m/s (from existing conditions to normal Project operations) would not result in any change in bed mobility.
-Some mobility was indicated at flows of 4,000 to 5,000 m/s (the range of historical spills).
+Bed shear stresses computed in the model were compared against the Shields dimensionless critical shear stress value of 0.047, to determine competent flow conditions.
+The model results indicated that the river bed material would be largely immobile at a flow of 2,500 m3/s (Project turbine capacity), suggesting that peak flow changes in the range of 2,300 to 2,500 m3/s (from existing conditions to normal Project operations) would not result in any change in bed mobility.
+Some mobility was indicated at flows of 4,000 to 5,000 m3/s, which represents the range of historical spills.